 - 3.5 times more likely to enter local authority funded residential care.

 What we do

-There can be many different ways to support an individual, so the first step will usually be an assessment by a service co-ordinator.
-This is very much led by the older person themselves – it's about what they'd like to achieve.
+There can be many different ways to support an individual, so the first step will usually be an assessment by a Service Coordinator.
+This is very much led by the person receiving the support, as it's about what they'd like to achieve.
 They'd then be matched to a volunteer – someone local, with similar interests.